 My recommendation: The Michael Singer Podcast

-The Michael Singer Podcast has enriched my life immensely and I can’t recommend it highly enough for anyone who would like to get a better understanding of this world.
+The Michael Singer Podcast has enriched my life immensely and I can’t recommend this podcast highly enough for anyone who would like to get a deeper understanding of this world.

 Start at the beginning.
 In the first episode, Michael Singer tells the story of a bird who has landed on the water, and drifts on the surface of the water for so long that he forgets that he can fly.